-- 321. Every full-time employee required by the City to work overtime shall have an unbroken rest period of at least twelve (12) hours between shifts, and of at least fifty-five (55) hours between shifts when said employee is off on the weekend or two (2) consecutive days off, and of at least thirty-one (31) hours between shifts when said employee is off on a holiday or on a single day off.
-All hours worked within the above rest periods shall be paid at the rate of time and one-half (1-1/2) or in compensatory time at the rate of time and one-half (1-1/2). - 322.
-This provision may be waived on the request of said employee and the approval of the appointing officer or appropriate designated representative.
+- Every full-time employee required by the City to work overtime shall have an unbroken rest period of at least twelve (12) hours between shifts, and of at least fifty-five (55) hours between shifts when said employee is off on the weekend or two (2) consecutive days off, and of at least thirty-one (31) hours between shifts when said employee is off on a holiday or on a single day off.
+All hours worked within the above rest periods shall be paid at the rate of time and one-half (1-1/2). - This provision may be waived on the request of said employee and the approval of the appointing officer or appropriate designated representative.
 Employees on callback or holdover resume their regular work schedule on the day after callback or holdover.
-If the employee's regular schedule calls for the employee to come in within eight (8) hours after callback or holdover, the employee has the option to not work or work at time and one- half (1-1/2) until the employee has twelve (12) consecutive hours' rest time. - 323.
-Employees mandatorily held over for an overtime assignment and employees called back shall be eligible for the rest period as provided above.
+If the employee's regular schedule calls for the employee to come in within eight (8) hours after callback or holdover, the employee has the option to not work or work at time and one- half (1-1/2) until the employee has twelve (12) consecutive hours' rest time. - Employees mandatorily held over for an overtime assignment and employees called back shall be eligible for the rest period as provided above.